feilb/feilb.github.io/_posts/2013-08-23-just-another-day.markdown

 Somewhere between the end of lunch break and the start of brewing lunch coffee I was intercepted by a familiar face.
 The director of the nursing home was a common sight, usually accompanied by a brief, polite greeting as she buzzed about doing whatever it is that nursing home directors do.
 This time our interaction was more specific than a casual hello.

 _"Brandon, why don't you come up front with me.
-There's a police officer outside that wants to talk to you."_
+There's a police officer outside who wants to talk to you."_

 Now, I was a pretty straight-laced kid in high school who had little objective reason for concern in front of a police officer, but such an event and such a request are never met with calm nerves.